Saturday, December 29, 2018

 I lay on my back for a moment feeling the smarts of hard furniture on my right eye socket.
 Then I felt my eye socket fill will warm fluid.
 What a bother, now I'm bleeding.
 This usually means I am a good candidate to pass out into deeper darkness once I see my own blood.
 However, since it was dark and I had no mirror, I was in luck - I had no way of seeing my own blood flowing onto my skin.
 I moved quick since I was lying on a newly acquired pure white duvet on the guest bed - imagine the bloodshed if I had the audacity to bleed on our new white duvet.
 I was able to throw myself back out of bed (avoiding the bureau this time) and stride into the bathroom and wad a fistful of toilet paper over my right eye.
 A good and prudent first step.

-I poured myself downstairs in the dark, stumbled to the laundry closet where I fished one-handedly for a rag and then shuffled to the freezer to grad an ice cube.
+I poured myself downstairs in the dark, stumbled to the laundry closet where I fished with one-hand for a rag and then shuffled to the freezer to grab an ice cube.
 I put the ice inside the old rag sock and went and sat in the dark corned at the dining room table.
-My wife came in from after work shopping.
-Noticed me and asked "what are you doing there in the dark?"

-Trying to stop the bleeding I mentioned in a casual tone.
+"Trying to stop the bleeding," I mentioned in a casual tone.

-Not one to panic, she told me stay right there - "I have to pee".
+Not one to panic, she told me stay right there - "I have to pee."

-I did not move.
 She did what she needed to do.

-She put the groceries away and turned on the light, found some band aides (I wanted dinosaur band aides - but we were out.
-I was told I'd have to get used to disappointment) and stuck them to my eye lid telling me I had a big gash in a very hard place for her to manage first aid.
-I was not all that sorry for being so inconsiderate and bleeding, I thought she'd have to get used to disappointment - but I thought the better of saying it aloud).
+I was not all that sorry for being so inconsiderate and bleeding, I thought she'd have to get used to disappointment - but I thought the better of saying it aloud.
 I asked her to check the white duvet.
 It was thankfully blood free, I only had a few drops of blood fall on the bathroom linoleum.
 I had not fainted on my travel downstairs and I was feeling proud of my stamina.

-Still suffering with fever, I went to the doctor the next morning and told him I was not feeling well.
-He looked at my right eye and the fresh scab and asked if I'd been lipping off to my wife?
 I admitted it was all my own doing, me tangling with the guest room bureau.
 He gave me some antibiotics - even though we both knew I probably had a virus.
 But it was just in case there might be another cause for my illness.
-He cheerfully diagnosed my suffering as "You've got the Christmas Crud".
+He cheerfully diagnosed my suffering as, "You've got the Christmas Crud."
 I paid my $40 co-pay as I left his office with a script and a diagnosis.

 I was never pretty.
 With my new owie, my looks were not improved.